Baked italian-style cod recipe

 fish dinner

-Looking for a low calorie, flavor packed protein dish?
-You've found it—and you'll get omega-3 fats, high-quality protein, and a host of vitamins your body needs.
+Looking for a low-calorie, flavor-packed fish recipe to feed friends or family?
+You've found it—and you'll get omega-3 fats, high-quality protein, and a host of vitamins your body needs, as well.
 Dress this dish up with a side of whole-grain pasta and a small salad for a light, energizing meal.

 Ingredients